shafinsiddique/personal-site/personal-site/content/projects/index.md

 - [Page](https://github.com/shafinsiddique/page) : An interpreter for a functional programming language that's based on Lisp.
 Written in Go.

 - **Duro** : A startup I'm currently working on.
-Duro makes the messy job hunting process cleaner than it has ever been before.
+Duro makes the messy job hunting process more efficient than it has ever been before.

 - [Chrome Variable](https://chrome.google.com/webstore/detail/chrome-variable/eiepnmajeaiikmnepmkiejihnbfndekg) : A chrome extension that allows you to define variables for text in chrome and reuse them anywhere at any time.
 Helps make the job application process a lot simpler as you no longer have to open external files to copy answers you've used before.